 SWAT WOMEN’S BASKETBALL PLAYERS ALERTED ABOUT THE INSTAGRAM POST

 On August 21, The Phoenix received a tip from an anonymous source regarding an Instagram post on an account called Vassar Survivors, which publishes testimonials submitted by survivors of sexual abuse at Vassar College.
-The Phoenix corroborated the timeline of these allegations with Carolyn Demougeot, a friend of the original poster and former manager of Vassar women’s basketball during the 2009-2010 school year.
+The Phoenix corroborated the timeline of these allegations with a friend of the original poster.

 Multiple members of the Swarthmore women’s basketball team were made aware of the Instagram post through tagged accounts affiliated with Vassar Athletics and Swarthmore Athletics.